 The original pictures were all ~4320 x 2432, 16:9, 10.5 Megapixels, ~ 5Mbytes; from May 2015 4000 x 2248, 16:9, 9 Megapixels, ~4 MBytes.
 The GPS map extracts are about 1000-2000 pixels wide but may vary.

-Google earth kmz files cover a trip available on Google Drive.
+Google earth kml/z files cover a trip available on Google Drive.
 Note opening this link will go the Google Drive and open the trip file in Google Earth; you do not have to install Google Earth.
 You also have the option to download the file or view in Google Maps.
 Put your mouse over and click on a waypoint and it will bring up a small description.
 Since late 2018 this no longer works.
 You need to download the kml/z file and open using Google Earth.

 I use my own home made muesli mixture for breakfast and nothing else.
 This largely consisted of one cup in a plastic bag (freezer bag) of oats, wheat germ, barley flakes, millet flakes, rice flakes, oat bran some commercial muesli, raw sugar and powered milk.
 I am now trying Soy powered milk.
 You can get the Bonvit variety at some health food stores.

-For dinner I use for 2 nights half a packet of crunchy noddles (just add hot water) plus a 100g aluminium packet of Safcol Salmon spiced with some cous cous and deb powdered potato.
+For dinner I use for 2 nights half a packet of crunchy noddles (just add hot water) spiced with some cous cous and deb powdered potato/onion.
 The other 2 nights I would use a freeze dried dinner pack from Back Country Foods of NZ, 1 person serve about 90g (add boiling water and let stand for 10 mins) also spiced with some cous cous and deb powdered potato.
 I also add a small packet of soup per night as an entrée.
 I am starting to experiment again with TVP i.e. Textured Vegetable Protein.
 This is soy beans masquerading as meat.
 I note supermarkets are now selling small 250g packs as bland TVP or with Asian or Mexican varieties i.e. pre-flavoured.
 With this new TVP product you simply add hot water to a small cup containing a small amount of the TVP and wait 5mins, then its ready to eat.
 Obviously you can flavour it with various extras such as potato powder with or without onions, soup powder, chilli powder, and cous cous (i.e. The Jamie Oliver packets).
 It makes a nice meal, is quite light and doesn’t need much cooking.
 Just heating hot water.
 And its easy to clean.
 Those freeze dried packets are a pain to pack, clean, cook with and take home.

 I also drink coffee and tea.
 Some instant coffee but I am now hooked on Robert Timms Italian Expresso coffee bags that my daughter introduced me to.
 These are much nicer than the instant.
 You can always get at least two cups from one coffee bag.
 My tea bags are mostly Twinings Lemon/Ginger.
 These latter tea bags pack a punch, so try them out before a trip

-I also carry some munchy bars previously the Wallaby Yoghurt bars (no longer available so trying The Bar Counter Salted Caramel & Banana) and some energy satchels or energy bars and Coles Trail Mix or similar.
-You can make the latter easily by buying peanuts, cashews & mix with some sultanas.
+I also carry some munchy bars such as The Bar Counter Salted Caramel & Banana or similar and some energy satchels or energy bars and Supermarket Trail Mix or similar.
+You can make the latter easily by buying peanuts or cashews & mix with some sultanas.